 A note to potential sponsor:

-Every horse needs several sponsors to fully fund their care, averaging $300 per month at Dove Creek Equine Rescue.
+Every horse needs several sponsors to fully fund their care, averaging $300/month or $3600/year at Dove Creek Equine Rescue.

 Charlie Brown is a 18 yo QH gelding with an amazing story of perseverance.
 In 2012 he was seized with 2 other horses in Randall county in the most severe abuse case to date at Dove Creek.
 Charlie Brown and Charger survived and the other gelding did not.
 The staff and volunteers were all heartbroken and angry at such negligence.
 It was touch and go for several weeks, everyone at the ranch hoping they had the strength to pull through severe malnutrition and trauma.
 Slowly, and with a careful feeding regimen, Charlie Brown and Charger both regained their weight and Charlie Brown began to show signs of his unique personality.
 What also showed up was a condition called “string halt” where his back legs have a hitch in them when he walks, but at a trot or gallop it isn’t evident.